Abstracts FAQ | American Diabetes Association

-All presentations will take place at the San Diego convention center.
+All presentations will take place at the Orange County Convention Center in Orlando, Florida.
 If you have any questions or concerns, please reach out to abstracts@diabetes.org.

 Yes, a non-refundable $90.00 (USD) processing fee is charged per regular abstract submission.
 A non-refundable $135.00 (USD) processing fee is charged per late breaking abstract submission.